 disclosing the information would reveal confidential business information.

 In some cases, a provider may restrict your access to some information in your medical records but let you see the rest.

 If a provider denies you access to all or part of your medical records, they must explain why.
 They must also tell you:

 There are steps you can take to challenge a decision to deny you access to your medical records.
-See “Deal with the problem”, below.
+We walk you through the steps below.